 Team Doctor.
-If an institution wishes to have its own team doctor in the bench area, that individual will count within the eight nonplaying personnel.
+If an institution wishes to have its own team doctor in the bench area, that individual will count in the bench limit of eight nonplaying personnel.

 Security.
 A uniformed security officer should be stationed at the end of each team bench to protect players from spectators, if necessary, and to accompany the teams to and from the locker room.